 Spain has two electricity markets: the regulated tariff (PVPC) and the free market.
 Most renters in La Linea end up on the PVPC regulated rate because it is simpler and generally cheaper for average consumption.

-Tip from a local: When you sign a rental contract, ask the landlord what potencia is contracted.
+Tip: When you sign a rental contract, ask the landlord what potencia is contracted.
 If it is set too high for the flat, you are paying a premium for capacity you will never use.
-Your electricity provider can adjust it, and the savings add up over a year.
+Your electricity provider, whether Endesa, Iberdrola, or Naturgy, can adjust it, and the savings add up over a year.

 How Much Is Water in La Linea?

-Water in La Linea is managed by Aqualia and is genuinely cheap.
+Water in La Linea is managed by Aqualia, operating under the ARCGISA concession of the Mancomunidad del Campo de Gibraltar, and it is genuinely affordable.
 A typical water bill for a renter comes in at €15 to €30 per month, depending on consumption.
-Spain bills water on a tiered system, so the first block of usage is very affordable, and it only gets expensive if you are filling a pool or watering a massive garden (neither of which apply to most renters).
+Spain bills water on a tiered system, so the first block of usage is very affordable, and it only gets expensive if you are filling a pool or watering a large garden.

 Compare that to Gibraltar where water bills regularly hit £40 to £60 for a small flat.
 The difference is noticeable, especially for families who use more water.